-Establishments where patrons order or select food or beverages at a counter and/or order by phone.
+Patrons order or select food or beverages at a counter and/or order by phone.
 Food and beverages are picked up for consumption on the premises or for takeout, or delivered to the customer's location.
 A variety of food items such as specialty snacks or non-alcoholic beverages may be offered.
 Patrons pay before eating.

-- quick service restaurants;
+- fast food restaurants;

-- · coffee shops;
+- coffee shops;

-- · doughnut shops;
+- doughnut shops;

-- · food court establishments;
+- food court establishments;

-- · takeout and delivery establishments.
+- takeout and delivery establishments.